 So your friend is right that ground turkey can be about the same as ground beef (or worse if you use the leanest ground beef).
 By looking for good quality ground turkey breasts or dark meat you can save a lot of fat and calories.
 One good trick is to purchase boneless, skinless turkey breast and grind it yourself using a food processor.
 It takes only a few pulses and you have a great product.
 I will usually add back in a little fat when I use very lean ground turkey products or it will be a little dry.
 About a tablespoon of olive oil per pound will do it and that adds only around 4 grams of fat per serving (and great quality monounsaturated fat at that).

-Here are three recipes on the Dr. Gourmet web site to get you started:
+Here are some recipes on the Dr. Gourmet web site to get you started:

 Thanks for such a great question,